 This year 30 million tulips were planted throughout the city.
 I was lucky enough to see them in bloom and this has to be my no 1 choice of things to do in Istanbul if you can get your timing right.
 They begin to bloom in March through to the end of April weather dependent of course.

 I saw spectacular displays in Emirgan Park which is in one of the villages on the Bosphorus.
 It was easily reached by public transport.
 It can get packed with busloads of visitors.
 Luckily when we went, early in the morning, it was relatively quiet.

 This is the charming village on the Bosphorus where I was based.
 The views are spectacular and it is the ideal place to escape the hustle and bustle of the city.
 There are cobbled streets, a craft market, a huge choice of restaurants and cafés on the water.
 Ortaköy is the perfect spot for a sundowner while you listen to the call to prayer from the mosque on the water’s edge and relax after a busy day’s sightseeing.

 Turkey as a country fascinated me.
 It felt ancient, but modern at the same time.
 The people I met were charming, friendly and extremely helpful.
 I had an amazing week in the city and would love to visit it again should the opportunity arise.
+I certainly did not have some of these places on my list of what to do in Istanbul.
+Thanks to Lucy, I saw so much more of the city.
 If you haven’t thought about Istanbul as a destination then I hope that this has changed your mind and whet your appetite enough to want to include Istanbul in your future plans.

 If you enjoyed this post please PIN it!